 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under Registration Number 119278.
-Buy to let mortgages are not regulated by the Financial Conduct Authority.
-We adhere to The Standards of Lending Practice which are monitored and enforced by the LSB: www.lendingstandardsboard.org.uk
+We adhere to The Standards of Lending Practice which are monitored and enforced by the LSB: www.lendingstandardsboard.org.uk and apply to businesses which have an annual turnover of no more than £25 million.

 Eligible deposits with us are protected by the Financial Services Compensation Scheme (FSCS).
 We are covered by the Financial Ombudsman Service (FOS).
-Please note that due to FSCS and FOS eligibility criteria not all Business customers will be covered.
+Please note that due to FSCS and FOS eligibility criteria not all business customers will be covered.

-Information correct as at January 2023.
+Information correct as at January 2021.

-BB58255 (01/23)
+M58255 (01/21)